lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-1.rst

 Select 300 bins in X and 200 bins in Y.
 Set the X Min, X Max values to -1, 3, and the Y Min, Y Max values to 16, 26.
 Select "reverse" under "Options" for the y-axis to display brighter magnitudes (i.e., lower numbers) toward the top of the plot.
+Draw a selection box as shown in Figure 5.
+Click the "Select" icon (red circle in the figure), then click the starting point and drag to draw the box.

 **5.5.
 Create a color-color diagram.**
 Open a new plot window by clicking the "Add a chart" button.
 Make another heatmap for the color-color diagram by plotting ``r_psfMag``-``i_psfMag`` vs. ``g_psfMag``-``r_psfMag``.
 Select 200 bins in both X and Y. Set the X Min and Y Min to -1, and X Max and Y Max to 2.